Skip to content

 Kayaking

 Beyond its picturesque beaches, Tybee Island can also be enjoyed through kayaking adventures.
-The island’s salt marshes, full of unique flora and fauna, provide a captivating backdrop for explorations on the water.
+The island’s salt marshes, teeming with unique flora and fauna, provide a captivating backdrop for water-based explorations.

 Guided kayak tours lead adventurers through narrow tidal creeks and meandering waterways, offering an intimate glimpse into the complex ecosystem that thrives in the waters.